 The city of Auburn water system serves approximately 27,179 (2010 census) Auburnians through 8,800 service connections.
-Water from the City of Auburn is also distributed to areas within the Towns of Sennett, Fleming, Throop, Brutus, Montezuma, Springport, and Aurelius as well the Villages of Cayuga, Port Byron and Weedsport, and the Cayuga County Water Authority and the Thruway Authority.
+Water from the City of Auburn is also distributed to areas within the Towns of Sennett, Fleming, Throop, Brutus, Montezuma, Springport, Mentz, and Aurelius as well the Villages of Cayuga, Port Byron and Weedsport, and the Cayuga County Water Authority and the Thruway Authority.
 It is estimated that Auburn supplies close to 43,000 people in Cayuga County with their drinking water.
-The total water produced in 2016 was 1,558,099,000 (one billion, five hundred fifty eight million, ninety-nine thousand) gallons.
-The daily average of water treated and pumped into the distribution system is 4,254,196 (four million, two hundred fifty-four thousand, one hundred ninety-six) gallons per day.
-The highest single day was 6,116,000 (six million, one hundred sixteen thousand) gallons.
-This leaves a difference of 249,592,680 (two hundred forty-nine million, five hundred ninety-two thousand, six hundred eight y) gallons of un-metered water or 16% of the total water produced, that is lost due to leakage, used to flush reservoirs and mains, wash streets, fight fires, and for internal use at the water treatment plant as compared to 45% in 2006.In 2016 leak detection found a total of 65 leaks that were causing up to 240,000 gallons of water per day loss of unaccountable water.
+The total water produced in 2018 was 1,506,917,000 (one billion, five hundred six million, nine hundred seventeen thousand) gallons.
+The daily average of water treated and pumped into the distribution system was 4,126,772 (four million, one hundred twenty-six thousand, seven hundred seventy-two) gallons per day.
+The highest single day was 5,455,000 (five million, four hundred fifty-five thousand) gallons per day.
+The amount of water metered totaled 1,213,032,050 (one billion, two hundred thirteen million, thirty-two thousand, fifty) gallons.
+This leaves a difference of 293,884,950 (two hundred ninety-three million, eight hundred eighty-four thousand, nine hundred fifty) gallons of un-metered water or 19% of the total water produced, that is lost due to leakage, water used to flush reservoirs and mains, wash streets, fighting fires, and for internal use at the water treatment plant.
+In 2018, the City flushed 1,246 hydrants and leak detection found a total of 14 leaks that were causing up to 28,800 gallons of water unaccounted for per day.
+(Genesee St. project and not a city quadrant.)
 These leaks were repaired in a timely fashion.
-In 2016 water customers were charged \$2.62 per 100 cubic feet.
-The minimum monthly charge for water per user is \$9.28.
+In 2018, water customers were charged \$2.62 per 100 cubic feet.
+The minimum quarterly charge for water per user is \$15.72.

 ARE THERE CONTAMINANTS IN OUR DRINKING WATER?
 As the State regulations require, we routinely test your drinking water for numerous contaminants.
 The State allows us to test for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 These contaminants include the following: